python/peps/pep-06xx.rst

 =========

-The current implementation of ``locals()``  and ``frame.f_locals`` returns a dictionary that it created on the fly from the array of local variables.
-This can result in the array getting out of sync, resulting in writes to the ``locals()`` object not showing as modifications local variables, or worse writes to local variables being lost.
+The current implementation of ``locals()``  and ``frame.f_locals`` returns a dictionary that is created on the fly from the array of local variables.
+This can result in the array and dictionary getting out of sync with each other.
+Writes to the ``locals()`` do not show up as modifications local variables.
+Writes to local variables can ven get lost.

 By making ``locals()`` and ``frame.f_locals`` return a view on the underlying frame, these problems go away. ``locals()`` is always in